fawohlsc/corona-cases/README.md

-# corona-cases
+# Corona cases
 This repository contains a Jupyter notebook to visualize the corona cases either per country of worldwide.
+The underlying data is provided by [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19/).